 ENSO events also have the ability to affect seawater concentrations of Sr/Ca because they affect regional water body movements.
-Ourbak et al. (2006) report a clear record of anomalous sea surface temperatures during the 1990-1994 "long, weak El Niño" in cores from New Caledonia and Wallis Island.
+Ourbak et al. (2006) report a clear record of anomalous SSTs during the 1990-1994 "long, weak El Niño" in the Sr/Ca record in coral cores from New Caledonia and Wallis Island.
 This is the expected result since Sr/Ca generally tracks SST, and El Niño events are associated with warm ocean temperatures in that region.
-However, simultaneously to the temperatures anomalies, El Niño is marked by changes in thermocline depth and rainfall patterns (Wang et al. 2012).
-Ayliffe et al. (2004) found that a Sr/Ca record extracted from a coral off of New Zealand reflected the lack of pause in the strong northwesterly winds during the 1982-1983, 1987, and 1991-1993 ENSO events which typically resulted in river runoff that affected the Sr/Ca records during the summer months.
+However, simultaneously to the SST anomalies, El Niño is marked by changes in thermocline depth and rainfall patterns (Wang et al. 2012).
+Ayliffe et al. (2004) found that a Sr/Ca record extracted from a coral off of New Zealand reflected changes in wind forcing during the 1982-1983, 1987, and 1991-1993 ENSO events.
 Similarly, Deng et al. (2013) found that the Pacific Decadal Oscillation (PDO), a comparable phenomenon to ENSO with greater effects in the Northern Pacific Ocean, was not well predicted by Sr/Ca. Rather, runoff events associated with warm PDO events appeared to result in increases of Sr-rich, less saline water, therefore weakening the Sr/Ca and SST relationship.